Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 #SetVariable 0 1 # This would set Variable #0 to equal 1
 #SetVariable 0 2 # This would set Variable #0 to equal 2

-# This will broadcast a number cause with the number that is currently in Variable #0.
+# This will send a number cause with the number that is currently in Variable #0.
 # By having two separate functions which listen for different numbers, we can control which function runs based on the variable.
 # This can be used to recreate the conceptual behavior of "If X, do Y, otherwise, do Z.".
-BroadcastNumberCause ENTITY_VARIABLE 0
+SendNumber ENTITY_VARIABLE 0
 ```

 ### Action Sequences